-Note that the following identifiers are keywords of the Camlp4 extensions and should be avoided for compatibility reasons.
+Note that the following identifiers are keywords of the now unmaintained Camlp4 system and should be avoided for backwards compatibility reasons.

 Ambiguities

 Lexical ambiguities are resolved according to the "longest match" rule: when a character sequence can be decomposed into two tokens in several different ways, the decomposition retained is the one with the longest first token.